Mother’s Day Gift Ideas: calm, useful, and rooted in care

 A2.
 Aim for “little supports” that reduce effort: something she can keep close by for daily comfort, plus one small sensory ritual for calm, such as a pillow spray, nourishing balm, or bath soak.
 Keep it respectful and avoid gifts that create extra tasks.mumbubhub.co.uk→

 Q3.
-What are good Mothering Sunday gifts under £25 in the UK?
+What are good Mother's Day gifts under £25 ?

 A3.
 Under £25, choose one small ritual item (tea voucher, chocolate treat, bath soak, pillow spray) and one practical staple she will use this week.
 This combination feels thoughtful without becoming overwhelming. mumbubhub.co.uk→